 - Profiting owners of Bitcoin through the addition of further value to this technology

 - Devising a system for financing and software expansion

 - Promotion and upkeep of the new protocol level(s)

 - Finding means to assist those who adopt this technology early financially

 This new protocol level was meant to allow the Bitcoin users to generate new smart contracts without leaving the Bitcoin set-up.
 A smart contract protocol that is reinforced using Mastercoin encapsulates the authentication and implementation of contracts.
-This ends up in allowing the virtual exchange of smart assets like bonds, shares, landed property and more.
+This ends up allowing the virtual exchange of smart assets like bonds, shares, landed property, and more.